 - Built-in lock-off on base

 - Load leg on Asana35 AP model (not on travel system model)

 - Storage for LATCH connectors and instruction book

 There's a lot to enjoy on the GB Asana35 AP infant car seat!
 First, when it comes to your baby's comfort, this seat has to feel like a luxury recliner.
 The cover material is silky soft, and there's thick foam throughout for cushioning.
-The infant insert, which must be used for babies from 4 to 6 pounds and is optional from 8 to 10 pounds, feels like a cushy memory foam pillow.
+The infant insert, which is required for babies from 4 to 6 pounds and optional from 8 to 10 pounds, feels like a cushy memory foam pillow.
 It's a very nicely padded car seat.

 The FirmFit harness makes it easy to get the perfect fit each time.
-In this car seat, you don't adjust the harness height prior to putting your baby in the seat, as you do with other car seats.
+You don't adjust the harness height prior to putting your baby in the seat, as you do with other car seats.

 It's a genius system, and will work very well as long as you make sure you tighten the harness properly.
 If you do not tighten the harness, you could be introducing another car seat error, as well.

 An average-size newborn test doll fit perfectly in this car seat.
 Most babies from 4 pounds to average newborn size should fit just fine right from birth.
 That newborn padding is pretty thick and takes up a lot of extra space.

 The harness slots at their lowest are about 6.25 inches (with the newborn pads).
 The highest harness position is about 11 inches.
 The buckle between baby's legs also can be moved into three positions.
 These are 3.75 inches, 5 inches, and 6.5 inches from the back of the car seat.
 The shell height, measured from the seat bight (where the bottom and back of the seat portion come together) is about 18.75 inches.
 As with most rear-facing car seats, the baby needs to have at least one inch of car seat shell over his or her head.
 Any taller than that, and the seat has been outgrown.